tldr-pages/tldr/pages/common/git-restore.md

 > See also `git checkout`.
 > More information: <https://git-scm.com/docs/git-restore/>.

-- Restore a file that was accidentally deleted:
+- Restore a file from the current HEAD that was previously deleted:

 `git restore {{path/to/file}}`

-- Restore a file to an earlier version:
+- Restore a file to a version from a different commit:

 `git restore --source {{commit}} {{path/to/file}}`

-- Restore all the files in the current working tree to the last committed version:
+- Undo any uncommitted changes to tracked files, reverting to the current HEAD:

 `git restore .`